codeworksID/cekin-tnc/README.md

 - Request deletion of your data
 - Export your data

-To exercise these rights, contact us at support@cekin.app
+To exercise these rights, contact us at cekin-support@codeworks.co.id

 ## 8. Data Retention